manuel-serrano/bigloo/doc/jvm.md

 We call all the pieces of program devoted to the interactions between Bigloo and another language a _foreign interface_.
-This document describes the Jvm interface that is available when using the C backend.
+This document describes the Jvm interface that is available when using the jvm backend.
 The [C](./c.html) and [wasm](./wasm.html) interfaces are described in dedicated chapters.